1. There will be a mandatory meeting 20 minutes prior to take off. One member must be present.

 • Total weight will be added to total points at one point per pound.

 16. Top 50% of teams from an average field in the final standings will qualify for the classic.
-Also, any team participating in all 6 East OR all 6 West Divisional tournaments will automatically qualify for the classic.
-For Classic details, see Classic rules below
+Also, any team participating in all 6 tournaments from any division will automatically qualify for the classic.
+For Classic details, see Classic rules on front.

 17. Trolling is not allowed.